 Driving to meetings and flying cross-country may have been the norm for years, but with COVID-19 lockdowns, New Zealand’s gotten pretty good at working remotely and, consequently, video conferencing.

 If you’re wanting to become a more sustainable organisation, it’s good to know your starting point.
 That way, in the future, when you’ve had years of operations with sustainability in mind, it’s easier to prove (and measure) the worth of your actions.

-A carbon footprint outlines the amount of greenhouse gases emitted by the activities of, in this case, a particular organisation.
+A carbon footprint or greenhouse gas inventory outlines the amount of greenhouse gases emitted by the activities of, in this case, a particular organisation.
 It is a great indicator of your organisation’s impact and emissions.

 Calculating your carbon footprint is easy but having a solid understanding of your organisation’s data is crucial.
 Energy use, travel, gas, and water are all factors that will be added together to calculate your footprint and it’s important to have reliable data on these.

 Your footprint will change as your emissions do, so monitoring it over time is a great way to know how any changes made have impacted your emissions.